rankitagarwal/Quora-Question-Pair-Similarity/README.md

 It is a binary classification problem, for a given pair of questions we need to predict if they are duplicate or not.
 ### Performance Metric
--Log loss and confustion matrics
+- Log loss and confustion matrics